TreyvoPrime/Screenshot-Batch-File-Backup./README.md

 # Screenshot-Batch-File-Backup.
-Do you want to save your Minecraft screenshots in a screenshots folder on your desktop?
-Well this simple Batch Script does just that
+Do you want to save your Minecraft screenshots using Curseforge in a screenshots folder on your desktop?
+Well, this simple Batch Script does just that.